Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 The takeaway: More data is required to draw a possible conclusion to the link of artificial sweeteners with cancer.
 As of now, the result seems inconclusive that artificial sweeteners cause cancer.

-It’s an interesting thought that artificial sweeteners yielding 0 calories could cause issues with blood sugar.
+It’s an interesting thought that artificial sweeteners with minimal calories could cause issues with blood sugar.
 The theory is that the sweetness can actually produce an insulin response, and over time, type II diabetes.

 Well, a systematic review and meta-analysis of RCTs deem this theory just that- a theory.